Hazedon

 Hazedon (ハゼドン) is a Japanese adventure anime series produced by Soeisha (later renamed as Sunrise).
-Its 26 episodes were aired on October 5, 1972, to March 29, 1973, on Fuji Television.
-It is the first series to be produced by Sunrise before iconic Mobile Suit Gundam anime in 1979 and last for a total of 26 episodes.
+Its 26 episodes were aired from October 5, 1972, to March 29, 1973, on Fuji Television.
+It was the first series to be produced by Sunrise; later in the 1970s, the studio would become known for Mobile Suit Gundam, as well as other sci-fi action series.
 Most of the show's episodes are split into two 11-minute segments.
-The only episode to just have one 22-minute story is the final episode.
+The only episode to have one 22-minute story is the final episode.

 Plot

-The plot focused on a goby fish named Hazedon, who set off to become the strongest fish in the world as a promise to his mother.
+The plot focuses on a goby fish named Hazedon, who sets off to become the strongest fish in the world as a promise to his mother.
 He travels the world on an adventure with the blowfish Puyan and the mermaid Shiran.

+Production

+Hazedon was Sunrise (then Soeisha)'s debut work.
+Osamu Dezaki was the chief director of the first 10 episodes, withdrawing midway through the series.
+For the second half, Dezaki would be replaced by Fumio Ikeno, leading other members in the show's production.
+According to an interview by Sunrise World under the Atom's Genes, Gundam's Dream series, Masako Iizuka recalled that production for Hazedon was done in a small space on the second floor of a coffee shop.